SergeyRock/nightscout-watcher/README.md

 You are allways welcome to connect to this open source project by helping of any kind (e.g. testing, programming, spelling and etc.).
 Don`t be hesitating if you notice something that can help to improve this project.
 Just write me an issue.
 PS.
 I`m not a native english speaker.
 I`ll be gratefull if you paticipate in correction of [mistakes](https://github.com/SergeyRock/nightscout-watcher/issues).
+## Prerequisites
+1. The main prerequisite is availability of your own [nightscout site](https://github.com/nightscout/cgm-remote-monitor).
+2. Blood sugar level data from your CGM must be sent to Nightscout site (for instance through [xDrip+](https://github.com/NightscoutFoundation/xDrip))

 ## Installation
 1. Download appropriate [release](https://github.com/SergeyRock/nightscout-watcher/releases)